UranyukeDev/Code-Warfare/README.md

 - **C++**
 - **SFML (Simple and Fast Multimedia Library)**
-- Fully coded from scratch — no engines, no frameworks
+- Fully coded from scratch — no engines
 - Hand-designed assets and game logic

 ## Screenshots